-Abstract (148 words): Deindustrialization was one of the most social disruptive transformation of the 20th century.
+Deindustrialization was one of the most disruptive social transformations of the twentieth century.
 Why did democratic capitalist regimes permit and survive this process, while state socialist regimes did not?
-Drawing on historical evidence from the UK, Poland, and the US, this article advances two mechanisms as explanation: first, enabled by the economy-polity distinction characteristic of capitalism, the belief that "there is no alternative" (TINA) could appear credible in the West, but not the East.
-Second, the Western turn towards marketled deindustrialization reduced the economic costs of deindustrialization and, more importantly, deprived unrest in the West of focal points to mobilize against.
-Strengthening the case for these two mechanisms, I rule out four alternative explanations: generic inefficiency in planned economies, differential elite views on the necessity of structural change, immediate acquiescence by Western electorates or trade unions, and a uniquely successful return to high growth rates in the West.
+Drawing on historical evidence from the United Kingdom, Poland, and the United States, this article advances two mechanisms as explanation: first, enabled by the polity-economy distinction characteristic of capitalism, the belief that "there is no alternative" (TINA) could appear credible in the West but not the East.
+Second, the Western turn toward market-led deindustrialization reduced the economic costs of deindustrialization and, more important, deprived unrest in the West of focal points for protest, lowering political costs too.
+Strengthening the case for these two mechanisms, I rule out four alternative explanations: generic inefficiency in planned economies, differential elite views on the necessity of structural change, immediate acquiescence by Western electorates or unions, and a uniquely successful return to high growth rates in the West.